vincevince1006/personal-site/my_collections/_projects/sba-portal.md

         Constraints were evident in our resource allocation - engineers would be doing front-end development while building new APIs and search appliances for the refreshed main website (sbir.gov), so they were a big part of the conversations to inform our design choices and timeline.
       findings:
         - Policy and agency language standards would be a big factor in our design decisions.
-        - The journey maps revealed solicitation development and getting data ready for reporting was a lengthy process.
+        - The journey maps revealed solicitation development, and getting data ready for reporting, was a lengthy process.
-        - We had to be mindful of how much our design requests deviated from what USWDS could do out-of-the-box due to engineering resource constraints.
+        - We had to be mindful of how much our design requests deviated from what USWDS could do out-of-the-box due to engineering constraints.
       image1: "/assets/images/case-study/sba-portal/admin-diagram.png"
       image2: "/assets/images/case-study/sba-portal/award-timeline-diagram.png"
     - phase: Design